brettkromkamp/topic-db/TUTORIAL.rst

 **Last update: January 15, 2017**

-Before starting with the tutorial, I strongly recommend doing the tutorial using either the `iPython`_ REPL or `Ptpython`_ REPL.
+Before starting with the tutorial, I strongly recommend installing either the `iPython`_ or `Ptpython`_ REPLs (if you haven't already).
+By no means are either of these REPLs a pre-requisite for doing the tutorial.
+Nonetheless, using them does make the whole interactive Python "experience" much more pleasant.
 With that said, let's start.

 The diagram below represents a simple topic map consisting of five topics and seven associations (that is, the relationships between the topics).